Muhammadu Maccido: Entry into politics

 In the last decade of British rule over the territory, Maccido became active in various political roles.
-In 1951, Maccido became a member of the House of Assembly in Kaduna ruling the Sokoto Native Authority.
-Although very young and a junior member of the Assembly, he was able to create connections with many early Nigerian leaders because he was the son of the sultan.
+In 1951, Maccido was elected into the Northern House of Assembly in Kaduna.
+Although very young and a junior member of the Assembly, he was able to create connections with many early Nigerian leaders because he was the sultan's son.

 In the late 1950s, Zamfara and other communities in the north began to experience violent disorder with political parties struggling against each other before the 1959 elections.
-Maccido was dispatched to the communities to serve as the representative for the Sokoto Emirate in trying to reduce the tension.
-He held various posts in the Sokoto Native Authority in the 1950s including Councilor of Works (1956), Councilor for Rural Development (1959), and Councilor for Agriculture (1960).
+Maccido, as Sarkin Kudu ('lord of the south'), was dispatched to the communities to serve as the representative for the Sokoto Emirate in trying to reduce the tension.
+He held various posts in the Sokoto Native Authority in the 1950s, including Councilor of Works (1956), Councilor for Rural Development (1959), and Councilor for Agriculture (1960).

 With the post-independence violence in Nigeria, which heightened significantly following the assassination of Premier Sir Ahmadu Bello (from Sokoto) in 1966, Maccido played a key role helping his father in trying to ease the violence.
 In Sokoto, a crowd of angry Muslims advanced toward the Catholic Church aiming to destroy the building as part of general anger towards Igbos and Christians.
 Maccido and Marafa, a son-in-law to Ahmadu Bello, met the crowd and convinced them to disperse preventing destruction of the church.

 The following year, Maccido was made a North Western State Executive Council Commissioner and worked in the Ministry of Agriculture and then later the Ministry of Health.
-Although he kept distance from the military governments in the 1970s, he served as the presidential liaison officer between the Sokoto Emirate and the Nigerian head of state for many years during the Presidency of Shehu Shagari.
+Although he kept distance from the military governments in the 1970s, he served as the presidential liaison officer between the Sokoto Emirate and the Nigerian head of state for many years during the presidency of Shehu Shagari.

 In 1986, Maccido left politics around the country to tend to his ill father Abubakar and local politics in Sokoto.
 When his father was determined to be too ill for the responsibilities of the office, Maccido was part of an Inner Council to govern the Emirate.